nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 - Response body MUST return a valid XML or JSON formatted Bundle of type searchset, containing a bundle that reports the total number of resources that match in Bundle.total, but with no entries, and no prev/next/last links.
-Note that the Bundle.total only include the total number of matching DocumentReferences.
+Note that the Bundle.total only include the total number of matching `DocumentReference`s.

 Examples
-- 3 DocumentReferences exist for patient with NHS number passed into the search
+- Three `DocumentReference`s exist for patient with NHS number passed into the search
 <div class="github-sample-wrapper scroll-height-350">
 {% highlight XML %}
 {% include /examples/search_response_summary_count3.xml %}
 {% endhighlight %}
 </div>

-- 0 DocumentReferences exist for patient with NHS number passed into the search
+- No `DocumentReference`s exist for patient with NHS number passed into the search
 <div class="github-sample-wrapper scroll-height-350">
 {% highlight XML %}
 {% include /examples/search_response_summary_count0.xml %}